The Solopreneur's Guide to Gitea + Portainer Auto-deployments

 name: caddy_net

-Update Caddyfile to point to the new Gitea container:
+Update the Caddyfile to point to the new Gitea container:

 ~$ vi /local/caddy/Caddyfile